VILLASframework/documentation/node/types/CBuilder.md

 The file `plugins/simple_circuit.c` is an example for this structure.

+# Prerequisites {#node-prereq-cbuilder}

+This node-type does not have any special library dependencies.
+It is always available.

 # Implementation {#node-implementation-cbuilder}

 The source code of the node-type is available here: